Enlisted (video game): Development

 Gaijin Entertainment and Darkflow Software first announced the game in 2016 as a crowdfunded title.
 Two campaigns focusing on the Battle of Moscow and the Invasion of Normandy were announced.
 The game was advertised as a "first person shooter decided by the fans, for the fans" and that "they will have direct input into what we create, including things like campaigns, game modes, even which platforms after PC we will support"; other campaigns would be unlocked if the game's funding goals were met.
 Funding tiers at the highest levels would allow contributors to choose which campaign would be added next.

 The first public play test occurred in April 2020 on PC.
 In November 2020, ray-traced global illumination and DLSS was added to the game.
 On May 20, 2021, the Battle of Berlin campaign was partially released in a public beta test, followed by the Tunisia campaign.
 On December 4, 2023, all campaigns were changed to create 4 nations to play as.
+On December 16th, 2025 the "Far Eastern Front" major update occurred, which allowed players to participate in the Soviet Invasion of Manchuria.
+The game still receives updates and a Battle Passes to this day, with usually 9-10 Battle Passes per year.